Hemorphin-4

 Hemorphin-4 is an endogenous opioid peptide of the hemorphin family which possesses antinociceptive properties and is derived from the β-chain of hemoglobin in the bloodstream.
-It is a tetrapeptide with the amino acid sequence Tyr-Pro-Trp-Thr.
-Hemorphin-4 has affinities for the μ-, δ-, and κ-opioid receptors that are in the same range as the structurally related β-casomorphins, although affinity to the κ-opioid receptor is markedly higher in comparison.
+It contains a tetrapeptide core with the amino acid sequence Tyr-Pro-Trp-Thr.
+Hemorphin-4 serves as a opioid receptor ligand that has affinities for the μ-, δ-, and κ-opioid receptors in the same range as the structurally related β-casomorphins, although affinity to the κ-opioid receptor is markedly higher in comparison.
 It acts as an agonist at these sites.
+It presents high affinity for other receptors such as angiotensin IV, bombesin subtype 3 (hBRS-3), and the corticotropin releasing factor (CRF).
+Even though it exhibits lower binding affinity for opioid receptors relative to traditional opioid peptides such as endorphins and enkephalins; it may still influence opioid receptor systems due to its high tissue concentration.

+Therapeutic potentials

 Hemorphin-4 also has inhibitory effects on angiotensin-converting enzyme (ACE), and as a result, may play a role in the regulation of blood pressure.
 Notably, inhibition of ACE also reduces enkephalin catabolism.
+Upon modifications with adamantane and cyclohexane, the Hemorphin-4 analog inhibits insulin-regulated aminopeptidase (IRAP) compared to other angiotensin IV inhibitors, making it a suitable candidate for pain, anxiety, and depression therapies.
+In binding to the μ-opioid receptor, it has significant seizure-suppressing and pain-relieving properties and reduces involuntary bladder contractions in a similar manner to classic opioids.